 Septic garbage disposals

-If you want to use a garbage disposal in combination with a septic system it is recommended to purchase a specially designed food waste disposal.
+If you want to use a garbage disposal combined with a septic system, we recommend purchasing a specially designed food waste disposal.
 The difference between this and a regular disposer is that a septic garbage disposal breaks down food waste while released special enzymes.
 These enzymes help with breaking down solid food waste inside the septic tank more quickly.